pcl-labs/whynot.earth/README.md

     >“It’s about time we got some muscle on this team.” - Chris

 * #### [Julia Chow](https://github.com/bamboochow)
     UI/UX Designer.
 Joined the team to do design and ended up doing tons of other random things.
 Is basically a house cat.
 Feed her ice cream, cake, and boba.
+If she likes you sometimes she will catch little creatures outside to show you.
     >“I haven’t asked Julia to cut anyone for our company, but I’m pretty sure she would; and ask for ice cream after.” - Chris

 * #### Sambo